 What this setting does is stop extrusion just before the end of your layers so the final extrusion of material is completed using the remaining pressure in your nozzle.

-It relieves the pressure built up within the nozzle so should slowly increase its value until you no longer see imperfections on your 3D prints.
+It relieves the pressure built up within the nozzle so it should slowly increase its value until you no longer see imperfections on your 3D prints.

 This has other benefits which can reduce print imperfections when used correctly.
 The coasting setting can usually be found next to retraction settings and is intended to reduce the visibility of the seam in the walls.